CUNA 2023 diamond award trophy icon

 • Credit Card Holders: Many credit cards charge a variable annual percentage rate (APR) that is the issuer’s prime rate plus a certain percentage.
 So, when the federal funds rate increases, it’s likely the prime rate tied to your credit card APR will also go up some time thereafter.

 • Auto, Personal and Student Loan Borrowers: These types of installment loans are also typically tied to the prime rate, so anyone interested in applying for one will likely see higher interest rates offered if the Fed has increased its target.
-If you already have one of these loans with a fixed rate, you’re interest rate is set for the duration of your loan and you won’t experience the up or down adjustment that someone with a variable-rate loan will.
+If you already have one of these loans with a fixed rate, your interest rate is set for the duration of your loan and you won’t experience the up or down adjustment that someone with a variable-rate loan will.

 • HELOC borrowers: The prime rate is also used as the basis for most interest rates on home equity lines of credit (HELOCs).
 So, if the federal funds rate goes up or down, your HELOC’s interest rate will likely follow suit.